nataliatesarova/python_project3/README.md

 Editing and deleting the last row

 ## Terminal Compatibility
-Birthday Book is to be used and deployed via Heroku, and the terminal template provided by Code Institute.
-It is not compatible with a local terminal as certain positioning would be affected, even if the functionality of the programme would be unaltered.
+The Employee Management System has been designed to be deployed and utilized on Heroku.
+The terminal template was specifically created by Code Institute to be compatible with the Heroku platform.
+It may not function properly on a local terminal due to differences in positioning and other technical aspects, even if the program's functionality remains unchanged.
+Therefore, it is recommended to use the system exclusively on the Heroku platform.

 ## Deployment
 Heroku